IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### 1:53.4.2.4 Implicit Content

-These use-cases will outline the justification for the alternatives within the **Implicit Option**
+These use cases will outline the justification for the alternatives within the **Implicit Option**

 **Pre-conditions**: